Lynx: Canada lynx

 The Canada lynx (Lynx canadensis), or Canadian lynx, is a North American felid that ranges in forest and tundra regions across Canada and into Alaska, as well as some parts of the northern United States.
 Historically, the Canadian lynx ranged from Alaska across Canada and into many of the northern U.S. states.
 In the eastern states, it resided in the transition zone in which boreal coniferous forests yielded to deciduous forests.
 By 2010, after an 11-year effort, it had been successfully reintroduced into Colorado, where it had become extirpated in the 1970s.
 In 2000, the U.S. Fish and Wildlife Service designated the Canada lynx a threatened species in the lower 48 states.

 The Canada lynx is a good climber and swimmer; it constructs rough shelters under fallen trees or rock ledges.
 It has a thick coat and broad paws, and is twice as effective as the bobcat at supporting its weight on the snow.
 The Canada lynx feeds almost exclusively on snowshoe hares; its population is highly dependent on the population of this prey animal.
 It will also hunt medium-sized mammals and birds if hare numbers fall.

 Iberian lynx

-The Iberian lynx (Lynx pardinus) is an endangered species native to the Iberian Peninsula in Southern Europe.
-It was the most endangered cat species in the world, but conservation efforts have changed its status from critical to endangered.
-According to the Portuguese conservation group SOS Lynx, if this species dies out, it will be the first feline extinction since the Smilodon 10,000 years ago.
+The Iberian lynx (Lynx pardinus) is a vulnerable species native to the Iberian Peninsula in Southern Europe.
+It was the most endangered cat species in the world, but conservation efforts have changed its status from critical to endangered to vulnerable.
+The loss of the species would have been the first feline extinction since the Smilodon 10,000 years ago.
 The species used to be classified as a subspecies of the Eurasian lynx, but is now considered a separate species.
 Both species occurred together in central Europe in the Pleistocene epoch, being separated by habitat choice.
 The Iberian lynx is believed to have evolved from Lynx issiodorensis.